 Does he like women?

 I’m not talking about his sexual orientation.
-I am talking about heterosexual, sexually active, professional, every day men.
+I am talking about heterosexual, sexually active, professional, everyday men who just don’t “like” women.
+They want to have sex with women.
+But that’s not the same as “liking” women.
 You’ve got to wonder (and verify with behavior) if he actually “likes” women.
 I don’t mean is he a hater or even that he dislikes women.
 I mean simply, “does he have an appreciation for women?”
 “Does he enjoy the company of women?”
 “Does he have patience and understanding for feminine quirks, strengths and weaknesses?”
 “Does her feminine energy make him feel more masculine and alive?”
 “Or does it make him feel agitated and tense?”

 Let me tell you, a lot of men don’t really “like” women.
 They find them attractive, and they desire women for sex and ego, but they are simply going through the motions of spending time, going on dates, conversation, to get what they want from her (sex and ego boosts).
 Once he gets what he wants his interest wanes.
 And if he decides to enter a long-term relationship (either because he feels the pressures of society or he simply doesn’t want the lifestyle or work of jumping from female to female) his distaste for her will slowly start to build and create a toxic, unhealthy relationship.